cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 .. warning::

-  if you clone a pipeline with ``nextflow`` clone, ensure that git *remotes* are correct and point to the repository location
+  if you clone a pipeline with ``nextflow clone`` command, ensure that git *remotes* are correct and point to the repository location

 Creating a new pipeline
 -----------------------

-If you can find a proper pipeline in community, you could create a pipeline by your self.
+If you can't find a proper pipeline in community, you could create a pipeline by your self.
 In :ref:`Learning Nextflow <learning-nextflow>` section of these guidelines you can find a lot of material on working with nextflow.
 However, the most interesting feature in nextflow is the `DSL2 <https://www.nextflow.io/docs/latest/dsl2.html>`__
 syntax: with it, you can re-use modules in which calculations steps are defined by the community.
 In such way, you can avoid to write a full pipeline from yourself.

-The minimal set of file required to have a pipeline is to have locally both ``main.nf`` and ``nextflow.config`` inside your project folder: whitout them you will not be able to add community modules to your pipelines using ``nf-core/tools``::
+The minimal set of files required to have a pipeline is to have locally both ``main.nf`` and ``nextflow.config`` inside your project folder: whitout them you will not be able to add community modules to your pipelines using ``nf-core/tools``::